rocket7642/CSS143B/README.md

 ```console
 pdu:~$ git clone https://github.com/pdgetrf/CSS143B.git
 ```
-And there's a [tutorial](https://help.github.com/en/articles/cloning-a-repository) to how to clone a github repo on **ALL PLATFORMS**.
-We will use git a lot in this course so clone is the "suggested way".
+And there's a [tutorial](https://help.github.com/en/articles/cloning-a-repository) on how to clone a github repo on **ALL PLATFORMS**.
+We will use git a lot in this course.

 ## Course Info
 Transition from basic programming skills to a rigorous process of software development.
 Familiarization with higher-level programming techniques (recursion, generic programming, stacks, queues, trees, searching, and sorting).
 Emphasizes the connection between algorithmic thought and implementation.